-“Usually when I tell a patient that they should go on a low salt diet, they tell me they already are, but they’re probably not,” says Kimberly Harper, MD, a nephrologist at Scripps Health.
+“Usually when I tell a patient that they should go on a low salt diet, they tell me they already are, but they’re probably not,” says Kimberly Harper, MD, a nephrologist at Scripps Clinic.
 “They don’t realize how much of it is already in their food.”

 - Breads and rolls